DirecTV-Team1A-NextGen-Rec/directv_tvrec/README.md

 - Made with love by Serena, Safia, Mahsa, Jonathan, Caleb

 ## Shoutout
-Special thank you to our TA Swagath and mentor Omer!
+Special thanks to our TA Swagath and mentor Omer!